garciart/network-automation/exercises/README.md

 -----

-## Secure the Privileged EXEC Mode.
+## Secure the Privileged EXEC Mode

 Go back to your **Console Terminal** and exit and re-enter Privileged EXEC Mode: